 Kent Hospital’s ED offers 24-hour comprehensive, compassionate, and often critical care for patients with all types of medical and surgical problems in a state of the art facility backed by the latest clinical information and diagnostic systems.
 Kent was the first hospital in the state to eliminate the practice of ambulance diversion.
 Kent Hospital is a Center of Excellence for stroke care, and is expanding its ability to treat patients with acute heart attack.

 The Kent Emergency Department offers:

-- Increased space and capacity to respond to community growth and demand
+- Increased space and capacity to respond to community growth and demand.

-- Digital radiology to enhance diagnostic services and speed diagnoses
+- Digital radiology to improve diagnostic efficiency.

 Patient Rapid Assessment